Healing after narcissistic abuse.

-Narcissist put you into a trance.
+Narcissists put you into a trance.
 Leaving you with learned helplessness.
 Reliant upon the narcissist for everything and the narcissist having full control over you.
 You become completely dependent on them and lose all your self-identity.

 You might be left, depressed with anxiety or CPTSD.

-Most people don’t have a strong self-identity, to begin with, making it easier for the narcissist to destroy you.
+Most people don’t have a strong self-identity to begin with, making it easier for the narcissist to destroy you.

-To heal from identity loss you need to,
+To heal from identity loss, you need to.

+1. Learn your beliefs and values.
 Set boundaries and stick to them.

-Surround yourself with supportive people,
+4. Surround yourself with supportive people.

-Surround yourself with as many positive people as you can.
+5. Surround yourself with as many positive people as you can.

-Go and talk to friends and family, that you were cut off from, sometimes this means swallowing your pride, most will be supportive as they will have known something was off with your ex.
+6. Go and talk to friends and family, that you were cut off from, sometimes this means swallowing your pride, most will be supportive as they will have known something was off with your ex.

-Try to join new activities where you’ll meet new people.
+7. Start to join new activities where you’ll meet new people.

-Do some of the things the narcissist always said you couldn’t, or didn’t let you do.
+8. Start doing some of the things the narcissist always said you couldn’t, or didn’t let you do.

-Take it at your own pace, you might find it hard talking to others at first, join support groups, with those who’ve been there and understand, what you been through, you’ll have lots of similar story’s.
+10. Take it at your own pace, you might find it hard talking to others at first, join support groups, with those who’ve been there and understand, what you been through, you’ll have lots of similar story’s.

-You can and you will heal from identity loss.
+You can, and you will heal from identity loss.